Cyber Science Major

 Cadets in this major will have the opportunity to participate in a number of honor societies and summer internships as part of the Academic Individual Advanced Development (AIAD) program.

 Opportunities to explore the depth and breadth of cyber abound within the Cyber Science program and EECS.
-Research and extracurriculars are primarily supported through the Cyber Research Center and include a myriad research opportunities.
+Research and extracurriculars are primarily supported through the Cyber Research Center and include a myriad of research opportunities.

 Honor Societies: